bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 The directive is applied to the element or component that triggers the visibility of hte target.
-The target component can be specified (via its ID) as either a directive modifier(s), the directive argument, or as a string passed to as the directive value:
+The target component can be specified (via its ID) as either a directive modifier(s), the directive argument, or as a string/array passed to as the directive value:

-- `v-b-toggle.my-collapse` - the directive modifier (multiple targets allowed, each ID is a modifier)
+- `v-b-toggle.my-collapse` - the directive modifier (multiple targets allowed, each modifier is a target ID)
 - `v-b-toggle:my-collapse` - the directive argument
   ([Vue dynamic argument](https://vuejs.org/v2/guide/syntax.html#Dynamic-Arguments) is supported)
   <span class="badge badge-info small">v2.14.0+</span>